Jp0st/README-Generator/README.md

-# README-Generator
+# ReadMe Generator

 ## Description

-I developed an application that will generate a README file for me to save time.
+A automated form to fill out that will generate your readme for you

 ## Table of Contents

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)